NBKRedSpy/QM_SortToTabs/README.md

 The rules and hotkeys can be changed in the configuration file.
 See the [Configuration](#configuration) section below.

 # Previous Users
-Users that have used the mod before Quasimorph 0.8.5 will be prompted to reset the item rules.
+Users that have used the mod before Quasimorph 0.8.5 Will have their rules reset due to config changes.
-It is recommended to do the reset.
-Regardless of the choice, the previous config file will be backed up to `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json.upgrade-backup`.
+The previous config file will be backed up to `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json.upgrade-backup`.

-The mod can be reset to the new defaults at any time by deleting the config file located at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json`

 ## Default Rules
 The default rules are: